Vision Transformer with Super Token Sampling: Limitations and Broader Impacts

+We have conducted comparisons under isotropic settings.
+For fair comparison, as shown in Tab.~\ref{results_compare_swin}, we compare STViT against Swin with three variants according to the number of blocks, channels, and using relative position encoding (RPE) or not.
+STViT outperforms Swin under similar settings, implying that STA itself can bring large performance gain.

-\subsection{Limitations and Broader Impacts}
+\section{Limitations and Broader Impacts}

-One possible limitation of the proposed SViT is that it adopts some operations that are not computational efficient for GPU, such as the Fold and Unfold operations in STA and the depth-wise convolutions in CPE and ConvFFN.
+One possible limitation of the proposed STViT is that it adopts some operations that are not computational efficient for GPU, such as the Fold and Unfold operations in STA and the depth-wise convolutions in CPE and ConvFFN.
 This makes our models not among the fastest under similar settings of FLOPs.
 Besides, due to computational constraint, it is not trained on large scale datasets ( e.g., ImageNet-21K), which will be explored in the future.

-SViT is a general vision transformer that can be applied on different vision tasks.
+The proposed STViT is a general vision transformer that can be applied on different vision tasks, e.g., image classification, object detection and semantic segmentation.
 It has no direct negative social impact.
-Possible malicious uses of SViT as a general-purpose backbone are beyond the scope of our study to discuss.
+Possible malicious uses of STViT as a general-purpose backbone are beyond the scope of our study to discuss.

 \end{appendices}